MFlisar/ComposeDebugDrawer/documentation/docs/plugins/lumberjack.md

 icon: material/puzzle
 ---

-The `plugin-lumberjack` provides a seemless integration of my [Lumberjack](https://mflisar.github.io/Lumberjack) with this library.
+The `plugin-lumberjack` provides a seemless integration of my [Lumberjack](https://mflisar.github.io/Lumberjack) library.

 Add following to the drawer to add a lumberjack region to it.